flashlightministries/stedfastnews/_pages/about.md

   </p>
   <p>
     <b>Q: How can I help your mission at STEDFAST News?</b><br>
-    <b>A:</b> First of all, pray for us and provide your feedback by <a href="mailto:editor@stedfastnews.com">sending us an email</a>.
+    <b>A:</b> First of all, pray for us and provide your feedback by <a href="mailto:{{ site.email }}">sending us an email</a>.
 Secondly, if you're a student of scripture and a Christian with writing skills, we will lovingly welcome your contributions and compensate you accordingly.
 Finally, if you feel so compelled, please donate using the link on this page.
   </p>
 </div>